diablodale/dp.docs/docs/_max/attributes/depthfps.md

     - "@depthfps 10"
 ---

-Depth camera frame rate expressed as frames per second (Hz).
+Depth camera native capture frame rate expressed as frames per second (Hz).
-Also controls color camera frame rate when your plugin has no @colorfps attribute.
+Also controls color camera frame rate when your plugin has no `@colorfps` attribute.